enkidevs/curriculum/Python/Core/reading-from-files.md

 * The second operaiton will return an empty string.
 * Both operations will return the whole content of the file.
-* None of the will work.
+* None of them will work.